Technology in the Public Interest

 Over the long-term, Technology in the Public Interest expects to demonstrate contributions to the following outcomes through our grantmaking:

-• Relationships have been formed and strengthened across and beyond the ecosystem that enable diverse actors to maximize resources and build collective power to advance change.
+• Relationships have been formed and strengthened across and beyond the ecosystem that enable a diverse set of actors to maximize resources and build collective power to advance change.

 • Knowledge production focused on the social implications of technology has increased, centers the expertise of historically marginalized communities, and is broadly disseminated, accessible, and actionable.